harshil748/PyLock/README.md

 - Improve the user interface and user experience.

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to create a pull request or open an issue.

+## User Authentication
+To enhance security, user authentication has been implemented.
+This ensures that only authorized users can access the password manager.

+## Password Strength Validation
+To ensure that users are creating strong and secure passwords, password strength validation has been implemented.

+## Password Categories and Tags
+Support for password categories and tags has been added to help users organize their passwords more effectively.

+## Improved User Interface and User Experience
+The user interface and user experience have been improved to make the design more intuitive and user-friendly.